-- Signatur key (SIG-key) has Key-Ref = 1

-- Decryption key (DEC-key) has Key-Ref = 2

-- Authentication key (AUT-key) has Key-Ref = 3
+- Signature key (SIG-key) has Key-Ref = 01 - Decryption key (DEC-key) has Key-Ref = 02 - Authentication key (AUT-key) has Key-Ref = 03 - Key-Ref = 81 is reserved for the Attestation key of Yubico.

 After selecting the application the keys are aligned with a special command as default.
 For some keys it is possible to be used with other commands as well by assigning them to this command with the MANAGE SECURITY ENVIRONMENT (MSE) command.
 This command and the functionality is optional and announced in Extended Capabilities.
 The possible combinations are explained in the following table.